aws-samples/example-permissions-boundary/README.md

 Using the two above example policies, attached to our builder personas, ensure that builders:

-- Are always required to use predefined permissions boundary policies when modifying IAM roles,
+- Are always required to use predefined permissions boundary policies when creating or modifying IAM roles used by an application
 - Are only able to modify IAM resources in specific paths

 The combination of these two achieves our goal of safely delegating IAM tasks to builders in an AWS account.